efbe2121/ProjectFuture2/README.md

 # ProjectFuture2
-For 2nd phase of FutureProgram
+For 2nd phase of FutureProgram, where everything is made with love and effort
 ```bash
 ├── backups
 │   ├── CoreDNS